hlnyalcin/clinical-bioinformatics-case/REPRODUCIBILITY.md

 ## Purpose

-This document explains how the analysis presented in this project can be repeated using the provided code and documentation.
-The workflow is implemented as a Bash shell script (`code/run_analysis.sh`), while the analysis steps, results, and interpretation are documented in `findings.md` and `README.md`.
+This document describes how the analysis presented in this project can be repeated using the provided code and documentation.
+The workflow is implemented as a Bash shell script (`code/run_analysis.sh`), while the analysis methods, results, and interpretation are described in `README.md` and `findings.md`.

 ## Analysis Environment

-The analysis was performed on a Windows computer using **Ubuntu through Windows Subsystem for Linux (WSL)**.
-All command-line analyses were executed in the **Bash shell**, and software dependencies were managed with **Miniconda** in a dedicated Conda environment (`clinical_amr`).
+The project was developed on a Windows computer.
+Windows PowerShell was used for system setup, file management, Git operations, and launching Ubuntu through Windows Subsystem for Linux (WSL).
+The bioinformatics analyses were performed in Ubuntu (WSL) using the Bash shell.
+Software dependencies were managed with Miniconda in a dedicated Conda environment (`clinical_amr`).

 ## Input Data